CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Tool Description

 \subsection{Administration Dashboard}

-\textit{CodeLabeller} also features a dashboard for administrators (Figure~\ref{fig:admin-panel}), which allows the administration of various aspects of the labelling process.
+CodeLabeller also features a dashboard for administrators, as shown in Figure \ref{fig3}, which allows the administration of various aspects of the labelling process.

-{\bf Administration functionality area} (\circled{S}).
+Administration functionality area (S).
 Once an administrator has selected an administrative functionality, the relevant user interface and controls for the selected functionality will appear here.

-{\bf Administration navigation pane} (\circled{T}).
-Available administrative tasks include contributor/user management (\circled{U}), design pattern management (\circled{V}), project and source file upload/management (\circled{W}), viewing/downloading all responses submitted by all contributors (\circled{X}, and illustrated in Figure~\ref{fig:responses}), viewing the status of project file uploads (\circled{Y}), and managing other settings of \textit{CodeLabeller} (\circled{Z}).
+Administration navigation pane (T).
+Available administrative tasks include contributor/user management (U), design pattern management (V), project and source file upload/management (W), viewing/downloading all responses submitted by all contributors (X , and illustrated in Figure \ref{fig4}), viewing the status of project file uploads (Y), and managing other settings of CodeLabeller (Z).

-\subsection{"My Responses" Page}
+\subsection{''My Responses'' Page}

-In Figure~\ref{fig:responses}, contributors may view a table of all their submitted responses (\circled{A}).
+In Figure \ref{fig4}, contributors can view a table of all their responses (A).
 The latest version of the response for each source file will be shown.
-A global search can be performed on all columns in the responses table (\circled{B}), and each column may also be individually filtered (\circled{C}).
-Responses can be sorted by one or more columns (\circled{D}).

-At any time, any applied filter, sorting, and search criteria can be cleared (\circled{E}) and the current state of the responses table can be downloaded by contributors as a CSV file (\circled{F}).
-Contributors may also navigate back to the labelling dashboard (Figure~\ref{fig:codeviewer}) to view/update any of their previously submitted responses (\circled{G}).
+A global search can be performed on all columns in the responses table (B), and each column can also be individually filtered (C).
+The responses can be sorted by one or more columns (D).
+At any time, any applied filter, sorting, and search criteria can be cleared (E) and the current state of the response table can be downloaded by contributors as a CSV file (F).
+Contributors may also navigate back to the labelling dashboard (Figure \ref{fig2}) to view/update any of their previously submitted responses (G).